jacobtomlinson/website/README.md

 ## License
 All written works and data are not for redistribution without permission, but feel free to link back.

-The jekyll theme, HTML, CSS and JavaScript is licensed under GPLv3 (unless stated otherwise in the file).
+The Hugo theme, HTML, CSS and JavaScript is licensed under GPLv3 (unless stated otherwise in the file).

 See the LICENSE file for more information.